 “Through my own experiences, I have learned that education and hard work can take you places.
 I hope our story will inspire girls to continue their studies and to believe that nothing is impossible to achieve.”

-"Compared to men, women have poor status in our society.
-There is a huge gap between men and women in terms of education, health, participation in decision making and policy making issues.
+"Compared to men, women have low status in our society.
+There is a huge gender gap between men and women in terms of education, health, participation in decision making and policy making issues.
 I believe educating children is the first step towards bridging that gap,” said Nim Doma, who apart from being a mountaineer aspires to be a social worker in the future.

 Nim Doma along with her colleagues have formed Everest Women Seven Summits Eco-Action team with an ambitious goal of climbing all the highest peaks in seven continents.

 The team has already scaled Mt.
 Kosciuszko the highest peak of Australia and Mt.
 Elbrus in Russia - the highest peak in Europe.
 In 2012, Nim Doma and her team are planning to summit Mt.
-Kilimanjaro - the highest mountain in in Africa.
+Kilimanjaro - the highest mountain in Africa.